d-stephenson/d-stephenson.github.io/_posts/2021-04-09-journal-seven-dat602.md

 Stored procedures are used as a way to improve the performance of databases, they are also used to improve database security and restrict user access.
 The security aspects of a stored procedure include:

-<b>DEFINER:</b> A clause that specifies the creator of the stored procedure.<br>
+<code>DEFINER</code> - A clause that specifies the creator of the stored procedure.<br>
-<b>SQL SECURITY:</b> A clause that specifics the context of the stored procedure.
+<code>SQL SECURITY</code> - A clause that specifics the context of the stored procedure.

 <h3>Definer</h3>

 The <code>DEFINER</code> attribute should match the credentials of a valid user account to prevent an error from being returned when the procedure is invoked.
-The DEFINER assigns an owner to a procedure, if it's defined with <code>SQL SECURITY</code> then it will run with the privileges of that account, regardless of which users invoke the procedure.
+The <code>DEFINER</code> assigns an owner to a procedure, if it's defined with <code>SQL SECURITY</code> then it will run with the privileges of that account, regardless of which users invoke the procedure.

 Database users that have sufficient privileges, such as <code>SET_USER_ID<c/ode> or <code>SUPER</code>, can select any user as the <code>DEFINER</code> attribute.
 If a user does not have sufficient privileges then the only account they specific as the <code>DEFINER</code> is their own.